AdriTheDreamer/ColorSwitch/README.md

 ## Tutorial

 ### Values
-Not necessarily be inetgers.
+Not necessarily be integers.
 All real numbers are accepted (though there should have no negative values).

 #### RGB
 RGB values are input as 0<=X<=255.